Are You Boiling Orange Peels For Colds? (Try This Soothing Blend!)

 best oranges for boiling

-The most commonly available type of orange you can get in stores today is a Navel, Seville, and Valencia, all of which can be used to make tea.
+The most commonly available types of orange you can get in stores today is a Navel, Seville, and Valencia, all of which can be used to make tea.

-Indian and Pakistani Oranges (Kinnow) is also a good option for boiling.
+Indian and Pakistani Oranges (Kinnow) are also a good option for boiling.
 Its skin has a slightly different, more sour taste, and because it is a mandarin hybrid, it has soft, easy-to-peel skin.

 How To Make Orange Peel Tea?